Open-Future-Belgium/Zabbix-Server-Ansible/README.md

 Version
 -------
-7/9/2014
+12/11/2014

 Requirements
 ------------

-At this moment the script only works on Redhat 6.x or Centos 6.x This script works with PostgreSQL and MySQL
+At this moment the script only works on Centos/Redhat 6.x or Centos/Rhel 7.x
+This script works with PostgreSQL and MySQL
 You still need ansible playbooks to install PostgreSQL or MySQL and Apache Mysql will create a Database Postgresql expects the Db to be there (todo)